csdms/ivy/lessons/hpc/cluster-computing-overview.md

 the nodes of a cluster
 act as a single computer.

-A typical cluster is diagrammed here:
+A typical cluster is diagrammed Figure 1:

 ![A typical cluster computer configuration.
 (Public domain image from https://en.wikipedia.org/wiki/File:Beowulf.png)](https://upload.wikimedia.org/wikipedia/commons/4/40/Beowulf.png)

+*Figure 1: A typical cluster computer configuration, showing head and compute nodes.
+(Public domain image from https://en.wikipedia.org/wiki/File:Beowulf.png).*

 Note how the outside world can only communicate with the cluster through the server (i.e., the head node, in the terminology we're using);